ucsb-cs9/s25/_lab/lab03.md

 For this assignment, we will be using nested `dict`s to simulate a computer's folder structure.
-The parameter `dir` is a dictionary that represents a filesystem.
+The parameter `dirs` is a dictionary that represents a filesystem.

     - If the entry's value is `None`, the entry represents a file.